After 20 years of working at insurance-based physical therapy clinics, I chose to open a “cash-based”/out-of-network clinic - for both YOU AND ME.

 3. Less documenting and more treatment

-You will experience more attentive care and more time will be spent on treatment as I won’t have to be documenting for insurance.
+You will experience more attentive care and more time will be spent on treatment as I won’t have to be documented for insurance.

 4. Faster results